All content on this website has been backed up on multiple platforms. All accusations are allegations pending judicial investigation.

 Source: Public satellite imagery.
 Anyone can verify independently via Google Earth historical imagery.

-Satellite Location · Crime Scene
+Satellite Location · Illegal Mining Crime Scene in Fengdu

-Multi-platform satellite screenshots + interactive map for independent verification
+Multi-platform satellite screenshots + interactive map for independent verification of Gaojia Town, Fengdu County

 GPS 29.9908°N, 107.9636°E